ThomasTilli/Coursera_Machine_Learning_Classification/README.md

 # Coursera Machine Learning Classification

 These are my lab solutions for the oursera Machine Learning Classification course.
-Anaconda stack and Dato Graphlab Create are required to run this code.

 - Module 2: application of a logistic classifier for sentiment analysis
 - Module 3: implementation and  application of a logistic classifier using gradient descent  descent algorithm